Louisville Cardinals (1-0) at Syracuse Orange (1-0)

 The Line: Syracuse Orange +13 -- Over/Under: 61

-Louisville is 4-1 ATS in their last five September games, and 27-11 ATS in their last 38 road games.
+Louisville is 27-11 ATS in their last 38 road games, and 20-6 in their last 26 road games against a team with a winning home record.
 The Cardinals are also 1-4 ATS in their last five Friday games, and 1-5 ATS in their last six conference games.

-Meanwhile, the Orange are 5-0 ATS in their last five home games, and 4-0 ATS in their last four games overall.
-Syracuse is also 5-1 ATS in their last six games on field turf and 4-1 ATS in their last five games in September.
+As for the Orange, they’re 5-0 ATS in their last five home games, and 4-0 ATS in their last four games overall.
+Syracuse is also 5-1 ATS in their last six games against a team with a winning record, and 5-2-1 ATS in their last eight Friday games.